Sotaro Yasunaga

-Sotaro Yasunaga (安永 聡太郎, Yasunaga Sōtarō) is a Japanese former footballer and manager.
+Sotaro Yasunaga (安永 聡太郎, Yasunaga Sōtarō) is a Japanese former footballer and manager who is currently the head coach of Cambodian Premier League club Angkor Tiger.

 Club career

 Yasunaga was born in Ube on April 20, 1976.
 After graduating from Shimizu Commercial High School, he joined Yokohama Marinos (later Yokohama F. Marinos) in 1995.
-In 1995 season, he played many matches and won the champions J1 League.
+In the 1995 season, he played many matches and won the champions J1 League.

 In 1997, he moved to Segunda División club Lleida.
 He returned to Yokohama Marinos in 1998 and he moved to Shimizu S-Pulse in 1999.
 He played as regular player and won the 2nd place 1999 J1 League.

 In Asia, the club won the champions 1999–2000 Asian Cup Winners' Cup.
 He returned to Yokohama F. Marinos in September 2001.
-However he could hardly play in the match and he moved to Segunda División club Racing Ferrol in 2002. he returned to Yokohama F. Marinos in 2003.
-He moved to Kashiwa Reysol in 2005 and retired end of 2005 season.
+However he could hardly play in the match and he moved to Segunda División club Racing Ferrol in 2002.
+He returned to Yokohama F. Marinos in 2003.
+He moved to Kashiwa Reysol in 2005 and retired by the end of the 2005 season.